maddietomes/update-ephems-project/README.md

-# update-ephems-project

-# This repository contains the files needed to run the python platorm for updating planetary ephemerides.
+# Creating a python platform to update planetary ephemerides